-The first bridge in Nashville, which was also the first bridge over the Cumberland River, was built in 1823 at the northeast corner of the city's public square, near the location where the Victory Memorial Bridge now stands.
-It was a three-span, covered toll bridge constructed of wood and iron, supported by stone abutments on each bank, and two stone piers in the river channel.
+The first bridge in Nashville, which was also the first bridge over the Cumberland River, was opened to traffic in 1823 at the northeast corner of the city's public square, near the location where the Victory Memorial Bridge now stands.
+Designed by noted bridge engineer Lewis Wernwag, it was a three-span, covered toll bridge constructed of wood and iron, supported by stone abutments on each bank, and two stone piers in the river channel.
 In the late 1830's thousands of Cherokees crossed this bridge on the Trail of Tears.
-By the mid-nineteenth century, the new generation of steamboats was too tall to pass under the bridge, so in 1851 the first Woodland Street Bridge was built to replace it and the 1823 Nashville Toll Bridge was dismantled.
+By the mid-nineteenth century, the new generation of steamboats was too tall to pass under the bridge, so in 1850 the first Woodland Street Bridge was built to replace it.
+The 1823 Nashville Toll Bridge was then dismantled in 1851.

 "The First Bridge Over The Cumberland" - A collection of newspaper articles about the Nashville Toll Bridge, dated from 1818 to 1824.
 From Nashville History, a blog by Debie Oeser Cox.